A Tale of Deleted Cities

 By the early 2000s a new kind of online community was taking off.
 The focus of sites like Myspace and Facebook wasn’t general topics, like Beagle owners or punk rock.
 Their focus was you, the user—and your connections to your friends.
 The modern social media boom was under way.

 Yahoo! eventually decided GeoCities was obsolete.
 All 38 million pages of the main English-language site were set to be erased in October 2009.

 Before that happened, though, several groups of hacker preservationists stepped in.
 Volunteers at the Internet Archive and Archive Team preserved tens of millions of pages.
-You can find most at the Internet Archive, by searching or from this landing page for their GeoCities archive.
+You can find most at the Internet Archive, by searching or from their GeoCities archive.

 Yahoo’s GeoCities Japan subsidiary is still thriving today.